 Chitting seed potatoes

-Can seed potatoes really be out in the light for months?
-As you see in this picture, in 2 months the potatoes grew small green sprouts.
-It is slow sprouting in comparison to potatoes that are stored in a darkish place and grow those long useless sprouts.
+Can seed potatoes be out in the light for months?
+We tested it.
+As you see in this picture above, in 2 months, the potatoes grew small green sprouts.
+It is slow sprouting compared to potatoes stored in a dark place and grows those long useless sprouts.
+If you have less than ideal conditions to store seed potatoes, bring them out to light.

 Preventing disease in seed potatoes

 First, let the potato sprout.
 This one in the picture has been out in the light for months.
 It does not have to be that long.
 Just enough to see the main healthy sprout.
+Cut the rest of the potato back so that only the healthy sprout is left, as shown in the picture above.
+Let the cut dry for a few hours and plant.

 Traditionally potatoes are planted in rows 3ft (ca. 91 cm) apart.
 The space between potatoes within a row depends on the variety.
 Early varieties can be planted close together (6″-10″), as they tend to have a low number of tubers per hill.
 Mid-season varieties are generally planted 8″ to 12″ apart.
 Late Season Varieties & Fingerling Varieties should be planted 12″ apart or more.

 Potatoes can also be grown in containers.
 The idea is to fill the container half full, plant potatoes, and fill up the soil as the potatoes grow.
 See this enormous harvest of container-grown potatoes.
 All kinds of containers, bags, or tires can be used.
-For determinate potatoes, a bucket can work well, for indeterminate a taller container is better, so you can keep filling them up.
+For determinate potatoes, a bucket can work well; for indeterminate, a taller container is better, so you can keep filling them up.

 The Old World Garden Farms adopted the growing of potatoes “container style” in a more natural way.
 They created Potato Crates from non-treated pallet wood – and were very surprised with the results!
 Read about it here.